 It’s a magical backdrop for an incredible Natchitoches Christmas season.
 It’s a little step back in time and I’m here for it.

 Still wondering if you should attend.
 Would it help if I told you that Natchitoches frequently lands on Best Christmas Towns lists in publications like Travel & Leisure, Southern Living, and Thrillist.

 Be sure to check the calendar of events for a complete list of festivities.

-Only a 5 minute drive from downtown, Christmas In The Park is a family friendly environment with over two hundred and fifty thousand LED lights and decorations, tasty holiday treats, nightly Christmas character meet and greets, and much more.
+Christmas in the Park is fun for the entire family with three hundred thousand (300,000) LED lights and decorations, tasty holiday treats, nightly Christmas character meet and greets, and much more.

-The event will open on Black Friday, November 26th and 27th for its official “turn on the lights” weekend, then resume December 3rd and run through December 25th (Wednesday – Sunday).
+The event will kick off on Black Friday for its official “turn on the lights” weekend, then resume December 3rd and run through December 25th most days of the week.